Employer Of Record In Oman

 Indefinite employment contract

-Oman’s employment contract law does not specify a termination period with this type of employment contract.
+Oman’s employment contract law does not specify a termination period for this type of employment contract.
 This contract ends with a mutual agreement between the two parties.
 The employer has to give prior notice to the employee before the termination.

 Probation and Termination